 A mixture of crab, bread crumbs and mayo that is fried is an example of a cake.

 When a child goes out and plays in mud and the mud gets all over his clothes and dries on them, this is an example of when the child is caked with mud.

-- A layer or deposit of compacted matter: a cake of grime in the oven.
+A cake of grime in the oven.

-Origin: Middle English, from Old Norse kaka
+- Middle English from Old Norse kaka

 From American Heritage Dictionary of the English Language, 5th Edition